-Disclaimer: TAFE NSW makes every effort to ensure that its network environment is safe and secure, but takes no responsibility for the configuration or security of privately owned devices.
+TAFE NSW makes every effort to ensure that its network environment is safe and secure, but takes no responsibility for the configuration or security of privately owned devices.
 Staff and students of TAFE NSW who use privately owned devices to access the TAFE network do so at their own risk.

 Please note: the TAFENSW wireless network is not available to the general public.

-Do you need HELP with your assignments?
+Do you need HELP with your assessments?

 Make an appointment with Library staff today!
 We can help you: